Ekso Bionics (NASDAQ:EKSO) Coverage Initiated at StockNews.com

-StockNews.com assumed coverage on shares of Ekso Bionics (NASDAQ:EKSO – Free Report) in a report issued on Sunday morning.
-The brokerage issued a hold rating on the stock.
+Research analysts at StockNews.com assumed coverage on shares of Ekso Bionics (NASDAQ:EKSO – Get Free Report) in a note issued to investors on Monday.
+The firm set a “hold” rating on the stock.

-EKSO has been the subject of a number of other reports.
-Lake Street Capital assumed coverage on Ekso Bionics in a report on Monday, June 24th.
-They issued a buy rating and a $2.50 price target for the company.
-HC Wainwright reissued a buy rating and issued a $10.00 target price on shares of Ekso Bionics in a research note on Tuesday, July 30th.
+EKSO has been the topic of a number of other research reports.
+Lake Street Capital started coverage on shares of Ekso Bionics in a research report on Monday, June 24th.
+They set a “buy” rating and a $2.50 target price on the stock.
+HC Wainwright reaffirmed a “buy” rating and set a $10.00 price target on shares of Ekso Bionics in a report on Tuesday, July 30th.

-Ekso Bionics (NASDAQ:EKSO – Get Free Report) last released its quarterly earnings results on Monday, July 29th.
-The company reported ($0.13) EPS for the quarter, missing the consensus estimate of ($0.11) by ($0.02).
+Ekso Bionics (NASDAQ:EKSO – Get Free Report) last released its quarterly earnings data on Monday, July 29th.
+The company reported ($0.13) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.11) by ($0.02).
+The business had revenue of $4.95 million during the quarter, compared to analyst estimates of $5.34 million.
 Ekso Bionics had a negative net margin of 68.41% and a negative return on equity of 92.08%.
-The business had revenue of $4.95 million during the quarter, compared to analyst estimates of $5.34 million.
-During the same quarter in the prior year, the company earned ($0.31) earnings per share.
-As a group, research analysts forecast that Ekso Bionics will post -0.42 earnings per share for the current fiscal year.
+During the same period in the previous year, the business earned ($0.31) earnings per share.
+Equities research analysts predict that Ekso Bionics will post -0.42 earnings per share for the current fiscal year.

 An institutional investor recently raised its position in Ekso Bionics stock.
-Kent Lake Capital LLC boosted its stake in shares of Ekso Bionics Holdings, Inc. (NASDAQ:EKSO – Free Report) by 322.3% during the first quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 596,050 shares of the company’s stock after purchasing an additional 454,892 shares during the period.
-Kent Lake Capital LLC owned approximately 3.28% of Ekso Bionics worth $811,000 at the end of the most recent reporting period.
-6.42% of the stock is currently owned by institutional investors.
+Kent Lake Capital LLC increased its stake in Ekso Bionics Holdings, Inc. (NASDAQ:EKSO – Free Report) by 322.3% during the first quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 596,050 shares of the company’s stock after acquiring an additional 454,892 shares during the quarter.
+Kent Lake Capital LLC owned about 3.28% of Ekso Bionics worth $811,000 at the end of the most recent reporting period.
+6.42% of the stock is currently owned by hedge funds and other institutional investors.

 About Ekso Bionics